Randy Arozarena Player Props: Rays vs. Yankees

-The Tampa Bay Rays and Randy Arozarena (.229 slugging percentage over his past 10 games, including one homer), battle starter Domingo German and the New York Yankees at Yankee Stadium, Monday at 7:05 PM ET.
+On Tuesday, Randy Arozarena (hitting .057 in his past 10 games) and the Tampa Bay Rays face the New York Yankees, whose starting pitcher will be Carlos Rodon.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Astros.
+He had a hitless showing in his most recent game (0-for-4) against the Yankees.

 Randy Arozarena Game Info & Props vs. the Yankees